dicksontsai/stanford_parser_server/README.md

 {"poscount":[{"DT":{"The":1,"the":1},"JJ":{"brown":1,"quick":1,"lazy":1},"NN":{"dog":1,"fox":1},"IN":{"over":1},"VBZ":{"jumps":1}}],
 "tree":[["(ROOT\n  (S\n    (NP (DT The) (JJ quick) (JJ brown) (NN fox))\n    (VP (VBZ jumps)\n      (PP (IN over)\n        (NP (DT the) (JJ lazy) (NN dog))))))\n"]]}
 ```

+## Configuring New Endpoints

+`build/WEB-INF/web.xml` has a mapping from routes to Java servlet classes.
+You
+can basically implement your own class and expose it there.

+## VSCode Setup

+While you can run `ant` through the CLI, working with VSCode is very seamless.
+Install the `Ant Target Runner` and `Tomcat For Java` extensions.

+### Debugging with `Tomcat For Java`

+With `Tomcat For Java`, you can add breakpoints to your code, then issue
+requests through cURL/your browser to step through the code line-by-line in
+VSCode's debugger.

+The `Tomcat For Java` extension shows up as `Tomcat Servers` under the Explorer.

+1. Click the plus sign (infotip says "Add Tomcat Server").
+Choose `$CATALINA_HOME` from the Finder.
+   Now, you should see `$CATALINA_HOME` (in my case, \$CATALINA_HOME=apache-tomcat-9.0.36).
+1. You will need to shutdown your regular Tomcat (`$CATALINA_HOME/bin/shutdown.sh`),
+   because Tomcat For Java needs port 8080 as well.
+(I have yet to figure out how
+   to change the ports.)
+1. Run `ant dist` to create a `.war` file.
+1. Right-click `$CATALINA_HOME` under "Tomcat Servers" and select "Debug War Package".
+   Choose the `.war` package in the `dist` directory.
+The debugger should start to run.
+1. Issue a POST request using cURL or your browser.
+The request (**specifically for debugging**)
+   looks like `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "sentence=The quick brown fox jumps over the lazy dog" http://localhost:8080/parser-0.1-dev/parse`.
+   Note the different context name from `Example Request` below.
+1. When you are done debugging, make sure to stop the debug server by right-clicking `$CATALINA_HOME` again.